-Mr. Ramani is a partner in Davis Polk’s Litigation Department, practicing in Northern California.
+Mr. Ramani is a partner in Davis Polk’s Litigation Department and Head of the IP Litigation practice.
 He is an experienced trial lawyer who focuses his practice on patent and trade-secret litigation and investigations.
 Leading publications, including Chambers and the Daily Journal, have repeatedly recognized Mr. Ramani as among the country’s best IP lawyers.
 Mr. Ramani also has substantial experience defending class actions and trying complex commercial disputes, including arbitrations.

 Before joining Davis Polk, Mr. Ramani’s representations included:

 - TEK Global SRL v.
 Sealant Systems International: As lead trial counsel, secured a permanent injunction and $2.8 million jury verdict for TEK Global SRL in a dispute with competitor Sealant Systems International Inc.

 - Straight Path IP Group v.
 Hulu: As lead trial counsel, successfully represented Hulu and led joint-defense group in turning away Straight Path’s infringement allegations as to four patents.

 - Netflix v.
 Rovi: As lead trial counsel, successfully defended Netflix and Roku at trial in the U.S. International Trade Commission and in follow-on district-court litigation that resulted in all asserted Rovi patents being found invalid on summary judgment.